Dick Obermann, Chief of Staff

 Kristin Kopshever, Administrative and Communications Director

 Kristin joined the Committee in April 2010.
 She currently serves as the Administrative and Communications Director for the Minority.
 Her responsibilities include Committee media outreach and response, website content and development, and other press shop needs.
 She also serves as executive assistant to the Ranking Member and Chief of Staff and as Office Manager for the Minority staff.
+In this role, she also assists with the Committee's international issues portfolio.
 She studied Political Science and Philosophy at DePaul University in Chicago.
 Prior to joining the Committee, she was an intern for Congressman Costello (D-IL).
 Kristin is originally from Pinckneyville, Illinois.

 Joe Flarida, Staff and Press Assistant

 Joe joined the staff in December 2013 after completing his internship with the Committee over the summer and fall.
 Joe graduated from The Ohio State University in 2012 with two degrees, Political Science (B.A.) and Public Affairs (B.A.).
 Before coming to the Committee, Joe worked for Battelle’s Washington Office conducting policy and legislative research.
 His primary responsibilities on the Committee include conducting research for Professional Staff, cultivating the Committee presence across multiple social media platforms, maintaining the Committee website, and assisting with other administrative needs.
 Joe is originally from Lima, Ohio.